Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Methods

 \subsubsection{Group Differences Analysis}

-We first examined high-order versus low-order energy landscape features and their relationship to working memory performance.
+We first examined high-order versus low-order energy landscape features and their relationship to postoperative working memory performance.
 The low-order energy landscape was computed in the same manner as the high-order model; however, instead of using clusters of regions of interest (ROIs), we selected individual ROIs from canonical resting-state networks (RSNs).
 These included four well-characterized networks: the Default Mode Network (DMN), Salience Network (SN), Sensorimotor Network (SMN), and Limbic Network (LN).
 After extracting the energy landscapes for both the high-order and low-order models, we identified all local minima and maxima by comparing each state's energy to that of its neighboring states.
-We then quantified the following: \begin{itemize} \item The \emph{energy envelope}, defined as the smoothed time series connecting local minima and maxima across the energy landscape. \item The \emph{distribution of extreme energy values}, specifically the highest and lowest 20\% of energy values.
-We chose the 20\% threshold to focus explicitly on the most energetically distinct states, capturing robust differences between groups without diluting our analysis with more moderate, less informative states.
-Similar thresholds (10-25\%) have been commonly employed in previous neuroimaging studies to emphasize the most relevant extreme states in neural dynamics \citep{watanabe2014energy, ezaki2017energy}. \item The \emph{frequency} of transitions between minima and maxima energy values, reflecting the brain's flexibility in transitioning between states. \item The \emph{magnitude} of transitions, capturing the energy difference between local minima and maxima, indicating the relative cost of transitioning between states. \end{itemize}
+We then quantified the following: \begin{itemize} \item The \emph{energy envelope}, defined as the smoothed time series connecting local minima and maxima across the energy landscape.

+\item The distribution of extreme energy values, defined as the highest and lowest 20\% of energy values within each subject, where the subject-level summaries were then compared between groups.
+We chose the 20\% threshold to focus on the most energetically distinct states while avoiding dilution by more moderate values.
+Similar thresholds have been used in prior neuroimaging studies to emphasize extreme states in neural dynamics \cite{watanabe2014energy, ezaki2017energy}.

+\item The \emph{frequency} of transitions between minima and maxima energy values, reflecting the brain's flexibility in transitioning between states. \item The \emph{magnitude} of transitions, capturing the energy difference between local minima and maxima, indicating the relative cost of transitioning between states. \end{itemize}

 We then conducted group-level statistical comparisons using the Mann-Whitney \textit{U} test to examine whether metrics derived from the energy landscapes (e.g., distribution of local minima and maxima, frequency of transitions, and magnitude of transitions) differ between the high vs low performing cohorts.
 All tests were two-tailed with significance set at $p < 0.05$.